Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Washington stats and trends

-- The Football Team have been underdogs by 3.5 points or more three times this season and have not covered the spread once.
+- The Football Team have been underdogs by 3.5 points or more three times this year and have not covered the spread once.

-- Washington's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- Washington's games this season have gone over the total in four out of seven opportunities (57.1%).

 - When Washington records more than 18.1 points, it is 1-3 against the spread and 2-2 overall.

-- When Washington piles up over 323.4 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Washington totals more than 323.4 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Football Team have turned the ball over five more times (11 total) than the Broncos have forced a turnover (6) this season.
+- The Football Team have turned the ball over 11 times this season, five more turnovers than the Broncos have forced (6).

 Home and road insights